Glutamine: essential amino acid for your well-being

 For these reasons, it is crucial to ensure an adequate intake, either through a balanced diet or through dietary supplements containing glutamine.

-We recommend in addition to Pro-Collagen Digestion:
+We also recommend alongside Pro-Collagen Digestion:

 • The Flat Belly Program.

-• The Absolute Probiopure
+• The Absolu Probiopure